harunmansor/Hugo/content/posts/first.md

 [*] Successfully updated 'ca_svc'
 ```

-Perform authentication (certificate-based) using the administrator cert, `Certipy` will get the hash for you.
+Perform authentication using the administrator cert, `Certipy` will get the hash for you.

 ```bash
 ┌──(venv)─(cresp0㉿kali)-[~/Desktop/fluffy/movejfleischman]